InEdited/ChepHMS/README.md

 # ChepHMS
-Hall management system for Ain Shams University Engineering
+Student affairs and hall management system replacement for Ain Shams University Engineering(deprecated)

+A mobile application/REST server complete project made as a part of multiple course projects' for our uni it was meant to replace the currently -objectively worse- student information system.